By Peter J. Cass, OD

 Jan.
 13, 2021

-As a COVID-19 vaccine becomes available, some employers may want to require their employees to get vaccinated.
+With the COVID-19 vaccines now widely available, some employers may want to require their employees to get vaccinated.
 However, employers, including optometric practice owners, need to be cautious and understand what the laws say before requiring inoculation.
 If you are considering mandating a vaccination for employees, I would recommend consulting with an attorney.
 This article is not legal advice, but does provide background on the issue and some points that employers should consider.

 Editors’ Note: Always consult with your practice attorney before initiating any employee mandates.